Skip to main content

 Compliant on CPAP but still exhausted?
 Work through the diagnostic ladder: usage, residual AHI, RERAs, leak, sleep hygiene, and conditions beyond OSA.

 Affiliate links.
-CPAP Clarity may earn a commission at no cost to you.
-Recommendations are based on merit.
+As an Amazon Associate I earn from qualifying purchases at no extra cost to you.
+Recommendations are based on editorial merit.

 You wear your CPAP every night.
 Your AHI says you are well-treated.
 And you still wake up exhausted.
 This is one of the most common reasons people quit CPAP, and it is almost always fixable, but only if you work through the causes in the right order.